sboesebeck/morphium/Morphium Documentation.md

 **Internals / Implementation details **
 * _Morphium_ uses the cache based on the search query, sort options and collection overrides given.
-This means  that there might be douplicate cache entries.
+This means  that there might be duplicate cache entries.
 In order to minimize the memory usage, _Morphium_ also uses an ID-Cache.
 So all results are just added to this id cache and those ids are added as result to the query cache. the Caches are organized per type.
 This means, if your entity is not marked with @Cache, queries to this type won't be cached, even if you override the collection name.
 * The cache is implemented completely unblocking and completely thread safe.
 There is almost no synchronized block in _Morphium_.